M0hannad/Business-Analytics-Nanodegree/README.md

 # Business-Analytics-Nanodegree
 This repository contains my projects for [Udacity's Business Analytics](https://www.udacity.com/course/business-analytics-nanodegree--nd098) Nanodegree Program.
-This Udacity program aims to develop foundational data skills.
-Analyze data using `Excel`, query a database using `SQL` and build interactive dashboards and visualizations in `Tableau`.
+This Udacity program aims to develop foundational data skills that apply across functions and industries.
+To Analyze data using `Excel`, query a database using `SQL` and build interactive dashboards and visualizations in `Tableau`.
+The main objectives for this nanodegree is to Gain foundational data skills that are applicable to any industry.
+Collect and analyze data, model business scenarios, and communicate your findings with SQL, Excel, and Tableau.

 ## Part 1: Introduction to Data Analysis